Wall Street drifts as financial markets worldwide hold relatively steady

 NEW YORK (AP) — U.S. stocks are drifting on Tuesday, and financial markets worldwide are holding relatively steady as the wait continues for more updates on President Donald Trump’s tariffs and how much they’re affecting the economy.

-The S&P 500 was virtually unchanged in early trading, coming off a modest gain that added to its stellar May, and is within 3.4% of its all-time high set earlier this year.
-The Dow Jones Industrial Average was up 30 points, or 0.1%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was flat.
+The S&P 500 was virtually unchanged in morning trading, coming off a modest gain that added to its stellar May, and is within 3.4% of its all-time high set earlier this year.
+The Dow Jones Industrial Average was down 71 points, or 0.2%, as of 10:10 a.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

 Many other companies have cut or withdrawn their financial forecasts for the upcoming year because of the uncertainty caused by Trump’s on-again-off-again rollout of tariffs.
 The Organization for Economic Cooperation and Development said on Tuesday that it’s forecasting 1.6% growth for the U.S. economy this year, down from 2.8% last year.